our Case

 States were tasked with handling the logistics of distributing the federal funds to public and independent schools.
 In Mississippi, the state legislature instructed the state to allocate the $10 million to independent schools such as those in the Midsouth Association of Independent Schools (MAIS).
 The Midsouth Association of Independent Schools represents 90 percent of non-public schools in Mississippi.
 Its member schools and 6,500 teachers worked throughout the COVID-19 crisis to provide quality, in-person, college preparatory education.
 Like public schools, MAIS schools serve the children of Mississippi and federal taxpayers and face infrastructure and modernization needs brought on by the pandemic crisis.

-Now, MAIS, representing 125 schools and 45,000 students in Mississippi, is urging a state judge to allow federal COVID-19 relief funds to reach the independent schools they were meant for.
-They argue that opponents of the program are cynically using a century-old provision of the state constitution that was motivated by racial and religious prejudice to stop federal support for independent schools.
+Representing MAIS’s 125 member schools and 45,000 students in Mississippi, the Liberty Justice Center fought for these federal COVID-19 relief funds to reach the independent schools they were meant for.
+Senior Attorney Buck Dougherty argued that opponents of the program cynically attempted to use a century-old provision of the state constitution that was motivated by racial and religious prejudice to stop federal support for independent schools.
+The Liberty Justice Center’s legal action sought to end this discrimination against non-public schools and students, and to stop Parents for Public Schools, Inc. from using the Blaine Amendment to block COVID-19 funds from going to independent schools.

 Buck Dougherty